doctorfree/SetColorSchemes.vim/README.md

     let g:mycolorschemes = ['asciiville', 'everforest', 'cool', 'desertink']

+To set the Airline theme corresponding to the selected colorscheme,

+    let g:setairlinetheme = 1

+Default is leave Airline theme unchanged.

 ## Usage

 Sets the Vim/Neovim colorscheme from a list of configured colorschemes and